shure/devenv/README.md

 A generic build environment.

-- File source tree is organized in form of packages.
+- File source tree is organized in a form of packages.
 - Each package located in its own directory.
 - Package dependecies graph is created automatically from C/C++ include directives.
 It is also possible to define a dependency explicitely if needed.
 - It is enforced that package dependencies is an acyclic graph.